Up to 50% Off + An Extra 10% Off + Free Shipping on $59+ Code BFDEAL Ends: 11/13

 #1.
 The Basics

-Ask anyone who’s had a successful wedding reception - planning the perfect event starts the moment you say “yes” and announce your engagement
+Ask anyone who’s had a successful wedding reception - planning the perfect event starts the moment you say “yes” and announce your engagement!

 Starting early allows you to secure the best venue and vendors.